-Heart surgery is one of the most common procedures in the US today, with over half a million surgeries performed every year.
+Heart surgery is one of the most common procedures in the US today, with over half a million surgeries performed yearly.
 Unfortunately, keloids or hypertrophic scars are one of the most common and long-lasting side effects of coronary bypass surgery.
 Keloids are raised, fibrous, and ridged scars that become visible after the healing process following surgery.
 Excess amounts of the protein known as collagen in the skin result in the formation of keloids.

 Why